chryss/pygaarst/doc/index.rst

   to represent a scene directory as retrieved from the USGS data portal
-* :class:`VIIRSHDF5` for NPP VIIRS SDS dataset files in HDF5 format, as retrieved from NOAA's portals
+* :class:`VIIRSHDF5` for NPP VIIRS SDS dataset files in HDF5 format, as retrieved from NOAA's portalsm inheriting from a generic :class:`HDF5` class
+* :class:`MODSWHDF4` for MODIS Swath dataset files in HDF-EOS format, inheriting from a generic :class:`HDF4` class
 * Reading georeference files or metadata and calculation of pixel-center and, for gridded data, pixel-corner coordinate references
 * A metadata parser for USGS-style MTL files in :mod:`pygaarst.mtlutils`
-* Multiple helper methods, functions and properties for frequently repeated tasks: transformation to at-sensor radiance and reflectance, NDVI and NBR (for Landsat) as well as generic normalized difference indices, radiant temperature from thermal infrared bands, calculation
+* Helper methods, functions and properties for frequently repeated tasks: transformation to at-sensor radiance and reflectance, NDVI and NBR (for Landsat) as well as generic normalized difference indices, radiant temperature from thermal infrared bands, calculation